aswin1689/FAANG-InterviewPrep-FrontEnd/codingTips.md

 ## Queue

 ## Tree
+* In Binary Search Tree, some times we might need to compare the node's value against lower and upper bounds and not the left and right child values. e.g., valide BST.
+Here left child's value of node in right sub tree should not only be smaller than parent node but also must be greater than root's value.

 * If the problem involves parsing or tree/graph traversal (or reversal in some way), consider using a stack.